-The Planning and Service Area (PSA) must have written procedures and effective monitoring practices to ensure that no information about any client (older persons, adults with disabilities, family members, caregivers, etc.) nor any personal information obtained from a client by a provider or Area Agency on Aging (AAA) is disclosed by the provider or AAA in a form that identifies the person without the informed consent of the person or of his/her legal representative, unless the disclosure is required by court order, statute, or regulation.
-Disclosure shall be provided for monitoring by authorized federal, state, or regional agencies.
+The Area Agency on Aging (AAA) shall have written procedures and effective monitoring practices to ensure that no information about any client (older persons, adults with disabilities, family members, caregivers, etc.) nor any personal information obtained from a client by a provider or AAA is disclosed by the provider or AAA in a form that identifies the person without the informed consent of the person or of his/her legal representative, unless the disclosure is required by court order, statute, or regulation.
+Disclosure of data for aging funded clients shall be provided to the LGOA for monitoring by authorized federal, state, or regional agencies, including to the LGOA.
+In addition, each AAA shall ensure that their providers make available aggregate client data to the LGOA for federal and state reporting purposes, regardless of funding source.

-The AAA must ensure that lists of clients compiled under any programs or services are used solely for the purpose of providing or evaluating services.
-AAAs shall obtain written assurance from providers stating that they will comply with all LGOA confidentiality requirements, as well as any and all applicable federal and state privacy and confidentiality laws, regulations, and policies.
-The PSA shall provide the LGOA with confidentiality assurances through its Area Plan, annual Area Plan updates, or as changes are made in confidentiality policies.
+The AAA shall ensure that lists of clients compiled under any programs or services are used solely for the purpose of providing or evaluating services.
+AAAs shall obtain written assurance from their contracted providers stating that they will comply with all LGOA confidentiality requirements, as well as any and all applicable federal and state privacy and confidentiality laws, regulations, and policies.
+The AAA shall provide the LGOA with confidentiality assurances through its Area Plan, annual Area Plan updates, or as changes are made in confidentiality policies.

-The PSA and AAA shall ensure that each of its employees, and all of its provider's employees, who input data into any LGOA required data system/data warehouse, including the Advanced Information Manager (AIM), SC Access and/or the Ombud System, have signed confidentiality agreements.
-All data shall be maintained in a secure and confidential manner at all times, and must be used only for the necessary and legitimate purposes for which the information is required.
+The AAA shall ensure that each of its employees, and all of its provider's employees, who input data into any LGOA required data system/data warehouse, including the Advanced Information Manager (AIM), SC Access and/or the Ombudsman Data System, have signed confidentiality agreements.
+All data shall be maintained in a secure and confidential manner at all times, and shall be used only for the necessary and legitimate purposes for which the information is required.
 By signing this agreement form, users acknowledge that they understand the confidentiality agreement, and agree to adhere to the agreement.
 It is the responsibility of the AAA to uphold the confidentiality agreements entered into by employees of their providers, as well as the AAA staff.
 The AAA shall keep all data related to confidentiality agreements on file and make them available to the LGOA upon request.
 Failure to maintain the confidentiality of data may result in disciplinary action.